Military AIRcraft Crash Lawyers

 - the supplier warned the US about the dangers in the use of the equipment that were known to the supplier but not to the United States.

 David Boyle was a Marine helicopter pilot who very likely drowned because of a defectively designed cockpit escape hatch.
 His family was stripped of a jury verdict, and after Boyle the escape hatch created for government contractors has deprived many more families of civil justice when a design defect caused the death of their service member.
 The government contractor defense is not iron clad.
-Lawyers who understand the military crash investigation process, the defense acquisition system, and aviation law can fight and win against these manufacturers.
+Lawyers who understand the military aircraft crash investigation process, the defense acquisition system, and aviation law can fight and win against these manufacturers.
 Napoli Shkolnik aviation lawyers possess this knowledge.

 Military Contract Air Crashes